phongtrieungo/simple-poker-js/README.md

 1. A button `CREATE DECK` to create a new deck
 2. A button `RESET GAME` to reset the game back to initial state
-3. A button `DRAWS CARDS` to draws five cards each turn and evaluate it's ranking
+3. A button `DRAW CARDS` to draws five cards each turn and evaluate it's ranking

 There are two labels

 1. One will show the available cards in the deck
 2. Another will show the ranking value for each draw

+When the buttion `DRAW CARDS` is clicked, fives cards will be displayed and its ranking value

+### NOTE

 `Unit test` will be the file `spec-runner.html` to display the report following the test cases defined in file `index.spec.js`.
 The reason of UT will provide test case for all available ranking values, which take time to test on the UI.
 You just need to open the